 From the very first look, you know it’s a Sony phone.
 You are getting a popular rectangular design of Sony that has been tweaked enough lately.
 Carefully rounded metallic sides are smooth but beefier as well; partially due to that reason that XA1 Plus carries a fingerprint scanner embedded on top of its power button on the right side.

 On the left, you can find the Sony style SIM tray for holding two Nano SIMs and the adjacent slot is for 256 micro SD card.
-Top and bottom are flat and house audio jack, USB-C port and the physical speaker.
+Top and bottom are flat and house audio jack, USB-C port, and the speaker.

 Flip over the phone and there you get minimal design that shows 23 MP camera and LED flash on the top left corner leaving the entire plastic back empty except for a Sony logo in the middle and an NFC icon a little above to confirm that antenna lives here.